 Climate Strategy and Ecological Emergency Action Plans

-Their Climate Strategy and Ecological Emergency Action Plan can all be seen below along with a consultation report run by Somerset Climate Action Network.
+The Climate Strategy and Ecological Emergency Action Plan can all be seen below along with a consultation report run by Somerset Climate Action Network.

-- Sedgemoor Climate Emergency Strategy 2021
+- Sedgemoor Climate Emergency Strategy 2021 (PDF 1.51MB)

-- Sedgemoor Climate Emergency Action Plan 2021
+- Sedgemoor Climate Emergency Action Plan 2021 (PDF 347MB)

-- Climate Emergency Supporting Evidence 2021
+- Climate Emergency Supporting Evidence 2021 (PDF 951KB)

-- Somerset Climate Action Network consultation report 2021
+- Somerset Climate Action Network consultation report 2021 (PDF 1.03MB)

-- Sedgemoor Ecological Emergency Vision
+- Sedgemoor Ecological Emergency Vision (PDF 1.56MB)

-- Sedgemoor Ecological Emergency Action Plan
+- Sedgemoor Ecological Emergency Action Plan (PDF 603KB)

-Some of the actions taken by Sedgemoor District Council towards their Climate Strategy included
+Some of the actions taken by Sedgemoor District Council towards their Climate Strategy included:

 - Replacing 416 streetlights in car parks, housing estate walkways with LED bulbs.
-Reducing electricity consumption by 60%.
+Reducing electricity consumption by 60%

-- 24 of the 30 our car park ticket machines have been replaced so they are powered by solar and not mains electricity.
+- 24 of the 30 our car park ticket machines have been replaced so they are powered by solar and not mains electricity

-- Adopted a transport strategy with a focus on encouraging more sustainable transport including cycling and walking – The Bridgwater Way.
+- Adopted a transport strategy with a focus on encouraging more sustainable transport including cycling and walking – The Bridgwater Way

-- The first Council in Somerset to adopt a single-use plastic policy.
+- The first council in Somerset to adopt a single-use plastic policy

 Sustainable Sedgemoor Newsletter